Vietnam.vn - Nền tảng quảng bá Việt Nam

 Placing interconnected satellites in different orbits like this will allow the constellation to operate safely, quickly, and maintain continuous connectivity without the need for thousands of satellites.
 An additional layer in low Earth orbit to provide additional services will also be developed.

-With an estimated budget of 10.6 billion euros ($11.1 billion), IRIS² will enable secure communications for military, defense and diplomatic purposes.
+With an estimated budget of 10.6 billion euros ($11.1 billion), IRIS² will enable secure communications for military , defense and diplomatic purposes.
 The system can also be used for surveillance, connectivity in disaster areas and providing commercial broadband access.

 “In an increasingly complex geopolitical world, ensuring government communications are fast, secure and sustainable is essential,” commented European Space Agency (ESA) Director General Josef Aschbacher.

 ESA is supporting the development of the IRIS² project through a contract with the SpaceRISE Industrial Group, selected by the European Commission.
-The European Commission has signed a 12-year concession agreement with the SpaceRISE Group.
+The European Commission has signed a 12-year concession contract with the SpaceRISE Group.
 A second contract between ESA and the SpaceRISE Group has also been signed.

 The satellite internet system is being developed as a public-private partnership and will serve both governments and private customers.
 Of the total cost of €10.6 billion, the EU will contribute €6 billion, ESA will provide €550 million and the private sector will provide more than €4 billion.
 ESA plays a key role in IRIS².